 The Nibiru cataclysm is a supposed disastrous encounter between the Earth and a large planetary object (either a collision or a near-miss)that certain groups believe will occur in the early 21st century.
 Believers in this doomsday event usually refer to this object as Planet X or Nibiru.

 The idea that a planet-sized object will collide with or closely pass by Earth shortly is not supported by scientific evidence.
 It has been rejected by astronomers and planetary scientists as pseudoscience and an Internet hoax.
 Regardless of whether it’s true or not, frustrated new parents are using the conspiracy name to “sublimate” their anger over the events of 2021.

 Why are People Choosing This Name?

 “The Wife and I were Bernie Sanders supporters,” said San Francisco resident James Beardly.
 “And then when he got screwed by Hillary and the DNC, our moods soured.
 Then we had a lot of anger sex, which was great, but then we got pregnant.
 Because bringing a child into this messed up world wasn’t a priority, we thought we take David Letterman’s advice and name your baby when you’re angry.
 So we picked Earth-ending Nibiru.
 No middle or last name.
 Just baby Nibiru.”

-As a non-gender-specific name, Nibiru has eclipsed Lucas, Liam and Noah, as well as previously popular girl names such as Olivia, Ava and Mia with many parents choosing for forgo middle and last names as well.
+As a non-gender-specific name, Nibiru has eclipsed Lucas, Liam, and Noah and previously popular girl names such as Olivia, Ava, and Mia, with many parents choosing to forgo middle last names as well.

 “Yeah, we wanted baby Nibiru to stick out,” continued Mr. Beardly.
 “You know, like Madonna or Beyonce or whatever.
 There’s no need for a middle or family name anymore since you won’t need them when the world ends sometime after January 20th.”